 A URL shortener is a tool that condenses a long URL into a shorter (and more social media friendly) format.
 URL shorteners such as ow.ly can also provide link tracking capabilities, which allow businesses to measure click-throughs from social media and attribute website conversions to individual social messages.

 User-generated content (UGC)

-cial media account is verified authentic, at the discretion of the social media provider.
-This is usually reserved for brands and public figures as a way of preventing fraud and protecting the integrity of the person or company behind the account.
+To be verified on social media means that you have proven your identity to the social media platform provider and gained a verified label in return, usually in the form of a checkmark.
+This is usually reserved for brands, journalists, and other public figures as a way of preventing fraud and protecting the integrity of the person or organization behind the account.

 - How to Get Verified on Twitter: The Essential Guide for Marketers

 - How to Get Verified on Instagram in 3 Simple Steps